SteinOBrienLab/protocols/scirnaseq3/sci-3protocol.md

 <span class="timing">Timing: 1 h</span>

-<span class="critical">CRITICAL:</span>  In the final plate, you will want ~1,000 nuclei/well.
-You should have enough nuclei to freeze multiple plates if you like.
+> [!IMPORTANT]
+> Always make extra strips to test amplification conditions.

 1. Spin down and resuspend in PBS with 0.5% DNase-free BSA w/ 1:1000 RNaseIn and 0.1 μg/ml DAPI for sorting. **Do not use SPBSTM**, the nozzle will leak due to the presence of Triton.
 2. Sort nuclei into a 1.5 ml tube coated with 100 μl SPBSTM.
-3. Centrifuge at **1,000 g** for 3 min at 4°C. Resuspend in 1× second-strand buffer targeting 5 μl/well.
+3. Centrifuge at **1,000 g** for 3 min at 4°C. Resuspend in 1× second-strand buffer + 0.1% Triton X-100 to prevent clumping, targeting 4 μl/well.
 Base is 1,000 cells/well with 1 ligation plate, increase the concentration as needed.
 4. If proceeding, add the enzyme mix.
 We usually sort an extra plate with a few extra strip of tubes for diagnostics.
-5. Cover with foil seals and freeze plates at -80°C or proceed with second-strand synthesis.
+5. Cover with seals and freeze plates at -80°C or proceed with second-strand synthesis.

 <span class="pause">PAUSE POINT</span> Plates may be kept frozen at -80°C for &le;6 months.